Der12kl/Der12kl/README.md

 - **Data Structures and Algorithms** - Planning to enhance my JavaScript problem-solving abilities by focusing on data structures and algorithms challenges on CodeSignal.

 **Contribution:**
-Feel free to explore the [CodingChallenges directory](https://github.com/Der12kl/Der12kl/tree/main/CodingChallenges) where I keep all my solutions.
+Feel free to explore the [Coding Challenges directory](https://github.com/Der12kl/Der12kl/tree/new-main-branch/CodingChallenges) where I keep all my solutions.
 Your contributions, suggestions, or issues are always welcome!

 **Discuss & Collaborate:**
 If you're interested in discussing any challenge or have a query, don't hesitate to reach out.
 Let's push each other to achieve more!